 - Military waivers for personnel and their dependents whose state of home record is not Texas

 - Who may I contact with further questions about residency?

-Former and current students who have completed their first semester should contact the Office of Registration and Academic Records (Registrar) in the Welcome Center or call (713) 743-1010, option 7.
+Former and current students who have completed their first semester should contact the Office of the University Registrar in the Welcome Center or call (713) 743-1010, option 7.